SuperOfficeDocs/superoffice-docs/docs/database/tables/erpinternalkey.md

 # ErpInternalKey Table (422)

-The internal (superoffice-facing) key related to a synchronized record
+The internal (SuperOffice-facing) key related to a synchronized record

 ## Fields